alvarogarcia7/blog_source/source/_posts/draft_degrees-of-refactoring-legacy-code.md

+---
+published: false
+categories:
+  - sample
+---

+This is a draft sample

 ### Three degrees of refactoring of legacy code

   * deep: profound, painful, long-term, allows for new abilities, like hitting the gym,